zer0problem/zer0problem/index.markdown

 Engines: Unreal Engine, Unity, Godot, Source 2 (dota 2 mods)
 Graphics APIs: DirectX11, OpenGL
 I have most recenly worked in Unity and C# but I am also comfortable with C++ and not afraid to learn new things.
-Experience in other programming languages allow me to quickly pick up new languages if needed.
+Experience in other programming languages allows me to quickly pick up new languages if needed.
 Performance aware, knows how to use the cache and store data efficiently, when to move data and when you can skip moving it, both in small enclosed functions and when using and accessing larger systems.
 Some experience with SIMD instructions for micro-optimizations.